0xPolygon/polygon-docs/docs/cdk/architecture/ulxly-stb.md

 ## Introducing "Stake the Bridge"

-**Stake the Bridge**, or **STB**, is a feature that lets CDK chain operators maintain control over the assets that are deposited to their respective networks.
+Stake the Bridge, or **STB**, is a feature that lets CDK chain operators maintain control over the assets that are deposited to their respective networks.

 ### Design and implementation